HomeDing/homeding.github.io/boards/wroom2.md

 The green LED at GPIO16 (D0) only can be used when there is no need for deep sleep functionality and only can be switched on and off.

 In cannot be dimmed using by PWM because GPIO16 is not supporting this.

-I find it a poor design to add aLED to this port for these reasons.
+I find it a poor design to add a LED to this port for these reasons.

 ### joystick